-Attention deficit disorder (ADD), also called attention deficit hyperactivity disorder (ADHD) is a national health crisis that continues to grow.
-Even though it is now being diagnosed more frequently than ever, it remains one of the most misunderstood and incorrectly treated illnesses of our day.
+Attention deficit/hyperactivity disorder (ADHD), also called attention deficit disorder (ADDD) is a national health crisis that continues to grow.
+Even though it is now being diagnosed more frequently than ever, it remains one of the most misunderstood, misdiagnosed, and incorrectly treated illnesses of our day.
+Prescription medication is the traditional default treatment for ADD/ADHD, but it is NOT the only treatment.
+There are many ways to manage this condition without medication.
+Here are 5 natural solutions for ADD/ADHD you need to know.

 Here are 5 effective interventions that can help ADD symptoms without using medication: